puniverse/timewarp/README.md

-# Time Warp
-## Virtual Time for the JVM
+# Time Warp<br>Virtual Time for the JVM

 This library lets you create virtual-time clocks and install them as the JVM's clock to help with testing.

-A {@link Clock virtual-time clock} will modify the operation of `System.currentTimeMillis()`, `System#nanoTime()`, `Thread.sleep`, `Object.wait(long)` and any other operation relying on timeouts.
+A virtual-time `Clock` will modify the operation of `System.currentTimeMillis()`, `System#nanoTime()`, `Thread.sleep`, `Object.wait(long)`
+and any other operation relying on timeouts.